 In recent times however Learning Experience Platforms (LXPs) have emerged as a new and highly effective tool to complement the services offered by LMSs and help further the development of employees and learners.

 This ultimate guide to Learning Experience Platforms will help you understand firstly: what is an LXP, and also how an LXP could benefit your organisation.

 Put simply, Learning Experience Platforms, or LXPs, are a variation of Learning Management Systems (LMSs) considered to be more employee-centric whereas LMSs have historically been organisation-centric.

-With an LXP you can still develop, curate, administer and measure your traditional e-learning and online training materials, delivering the right content at the right times to the right people.
+With an experience platform you can still develop, curate, administer and measure your traditional e-learning and online training materials, delivering the right content at the right times to the right people.